city41/neosdconv/README.md

 Just unzip the ROM into a directory, then use that directory as the input

+## If a conversion fails

+If a game fails to convert and load properly on the NeoSD, it is probably this tool's fault.
+Feel free to file an issue.
+But also many ROMs out on the internet do not convert properly.
+You need to use Neo Geo ROMs that were meant to be used with MAME.
+If a ROM fails to convert properly, it possibly also fails to convert on TerraOnion's official tool.

 ## Goals

 The main purpose of this tool is for Neo Geo development.